Modelence modules support a configSchema that lets you define typed, named

 configuration values.
 These values can be managed through Modelence Cloud and

-accessed at runtime via getConfig.
+accessed at runtime via typed accessors.

 This is the recommended way to store settings like API keys, feature toggles,